The Pain Cycle: Iteration One

 This binaural recording is only effective when listened to on headphones.

 The Pain Cycle: Iteration One is an experimental soundscape performance and practice-led research project fulfilling the practical requirement of my graduate thesis Of Sound Body: A Relational Theory of Sound Design as Non-normative Embodiment.
 The piece utilizes a custom control surface and an octophonic ring sound system.
-It blends found sound, pre-recorded granular synthesis, and live granular synthesis mixed in an immersive, spatialized performance of my lived experience of chronic pain.
-It is inspired by the body horror film genre and anti-ableist critique.
+It blends found sound, pre-recorded granular synthesis, and live granular synthesis mixed in an immersive, spatialized performance inspired by my lived experience of chronic pain, body horror, and anti-ableism critique.

-The Pain Cycle is an ongoing personal project meditating on my bodily presence and the iterative artform of a “cycle,.”
-It is intended to be experienced live, as an audience within the octophonic ring.
-Iteration One was created alone in Melwood Studio (above) as an entrance into the work of The Pain Cycle pulling from themes and concepts I cover in my thesis.
+The Pain Cycle is an ongoing personal project meditating on my bodily presence and the iterative artform of a “cycle.”
+Iteration One was created alone in Melwood Studio (above) as an entrance into the work of The Pain Cycle pulling from themes and concepts I cover in my thesis, including the sound system as a tool of extended cognition.

 Playback: Laptop, Ableton, Reason, iPad, TouchOSC, CoyoteMIDI